Lower Limb Angiogram and Angioplasty (Radiology)

 What is a lower limb angiogram?

-An imaging test that uses X-rays and contrast material to visualize blood vessels in the legs.
+A medical imaging procedure that uses X-rays and contrast material to visualize blood vessels in the legs.

 Why is a lower limb angiogram performed?